Photo Map Guide to Menorca's Beaches

 Many remote beaches are only accessible by going through private land.
 You should respect this and keep to the tracks.
 Some land owners charge a small fee and restrict the visitor numbers which helps keeps the beaches in their pristine state.
 Dress appropriately and shut ALL gates behind you.
 Respectful visitors are rarely turned away.

 Enjoy our photo guide to Menorca's Best virgin beaches below.
 More are listed on an interactive Beach Map to allow you to locate them and explore the ariel photographs in detail.

-Tip a small hand rake will allow you to clear any natural debris e.g. neptune seagrass.
+Our Tip a small childrens beach hand rake will allow you to make a nice sun bathing spot

 Getting to the Beaches

 Where there is a car park for environmental reasons it is usuall some distance from the beach.
 The remotest and those accessible only by boat are shown on the map.
 You should ideally wear summer treking sandals for the ( sometimes ) 20-30 min. walks to reach them.
 Car parking is provided by local land owners.

 On the north coast just east of Cala Morell is a robinson crusoe style set of beaches